MuvMi

 MuvMi operates a fleet of over 600 electric tuk-tuks in 12 Bangkok neighborhoods as of 2024.

 History

 Founded in 2016 by Krisada Kritayakirana, Pipat Tangsiripaisan and Supapong Kitiwattanasak, MuvMi was supported by Thailand's National Innovation Agency.
 MuvMi's expansion was delayed during the COVID-19 pandemic from 2020 to 2021, with the vehicles mostly used to carry goods.
 In 2023, MuvMi announced plans to expand from 350 vehicles to 1,000 by the end of the year, and 4,000 to 5,000 within five years.

 The vehicles are manufactured by Thai Rung Union Car.
 The company's headquarters are in Ari, Phaya Thai district.

+In February 2026, the Bangkok Metropolitan Administration began offering a taxi boat ride-hailing service via the MuvMi app in Phadung Krung Kasem canal.